 Don Wuori also joined in 1986, and the firm became Philips Wuori Long.
 As the firm grew, as did diversity and the breadth of design excellence in planning, urban design and landscape architecture.
 Bruce Hemstock (1997) and Chris Sterry (2002) joined as principal partners, the firm’s name evolved to reflect the broad partnership and our increasingly diverse work.
 Expanding into new project types—including urban design and planning—we set a foundation for the future.

 Today it is almost impossible to walk through Vancouver without experiencing our portfolio—it continues to grow, both literally and figuratively.
 We are actively working towards Vancouver’s goal of being the greenest city in the world.
-In the process we’re extending our reach, making our indelible, visionary mark on landscapes from Calgary to Shanghai.
+In the process we’re extending our reach, making our indelible, visionary mark on landscapes from Seattle to Shanghai.

 Selected Award Winning Projects

 George Wainborn Park